lee2sman/nosebook/log.md

 # Log

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-08-12

+Sam and I met to start to wrap up the work of their official GSOC contributor season they've been working on L5.
+It's been a huge boon to the project to have them be a part of it this summer.
+They've pushed some updated tutorials and video walkthrough for install of the L5 extension for VS Code/VSCodium.
+We began planning a L5 jam to run on Itch this fall, tested out some packaging/distribution options for later versions of the L5 extension, and communicated with the Usability Studies team working with us at UW.
+Yesterday on the plane I completed a draft of all of the annotations for L5.
+I showed them to Sam today.
+I put in a few dozen hours so am hoping it's actually useful and not just feel like busywork I did.
+I'll check the work before publishing.
+I also added a simple screenshotting tool to L5 by pressing Control-S (will be deployed when the annotations go live), based on conversaton with Olivia, creator of [Hydra](https://hydra.ojack.xyz/).

+In the evening I made a first draft of a minimal dice roguelike game using L5 and images from the Metropolitan Museum's online collection of public domain images.
+Selecting suitable images to use took me as much time as programming, but I eventually found Unai no tomo: [Catalogues of Japanese Toys (1891–1923)](https://publicdomainreview.org/collection/unai-no-tomo), which look incredible, that I discovered through the Public Domain Review's [Public Domain Image Archive](https://pdimagearchive.org/images/5f6c28f7-8505-49dc-bd1e-5c132274cff8/).

+## 2026-08-11

+My last week and a half in Berlin I mostly spent with friends and visiting museums and cultural events.
+I was one of the presenters at the School for Poetic Computation event held at Trust (with Todd as host).
+It was great to have my Berlin and NYC friend community come together.
+In L5 I finished up a draft of the annotations, and while doing so completed a couple dozen bug fixes in L5 and documentation improvements.
+On my last day Janek and I met and record an hour and a half of music.
+There were definitely some gems there and he seems motivated to turn it into something finished.

 ## 2026-07-31